Akuli/python-tutorial/basics/getting-started.md

 ## Comments

-We can also type a `#` and then whatever we want after that.
-These bits of text are known as **comments**, and we'll find uses for them later.
+**Comments are text that does nothing.** They can be created by typing a `#` and then some text after it, and they are useful when our code would be hard to understand without them.

 ```python
 >>> 1 + 2     # can you guess what the result is?